bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 Add your top 3-5 features (core functionality) from the Prioritize brainstorming step.
 These should be things that are part of the MVP (not a log in screen).
 Build for the demo day (i.e.: Apple never shows how to log into the Apple ID on stage).

-1. `<Feature 1: What will this help your #1 Customer do?>`
+1. `<Feature 1: What will this help your #1 Customer do?>` Side by side calculation comparison - It will help the user to compare their best options.
-2. `<Feature 2 (How will this help the customer?>`
+2. `<Feature 2 (How will this help the customer?>` AppleAuth - It will make Signing in much easier for the user.
 3. `<Feature 3 ...>`

 ## Part 2: Project Plan